LJ-Jiahe/cnn_pytorch/README.md

 * **Li, Jiahe (LJ)** - *Initial work* - [GitHub-LJ](https://github.com/LJ-LiJiahe)

-See also the list of [contributors](https://github.com/LJ-LiJiahe/Template/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc